What is it?

 But, you will only need to claim Universal Credit if a change in your circumstances means you would normally need to make a new claim for any of the benefits which are being replaced by Universal Credit.
 And you are not caught by what is called the ‘Severe Disability Premium Gateway’ rules (see below).

-So, for example, if your Income Related Employment and Support Allowance ends because you have been found fit for work, then unless you caught by the ‘Severe Disability Premium Gateway’ rules, you will not be able to make to make a new claim for Income Based Jobseekers Allowance – this will have to be Universal Credit instead.
+If your Income Related Employment and Support Allowance ends because you have been found fit for work, then unless you caught by the ‘Severe Disability Premium Gateway’ rules, you will not be able to make to make a new claim for Income Based Jobseekers Allowance – you will probably have to claim Universal Credit instead.
 If you make a claim for Universal Credit and you have been getting Housing Benefit and / or Child Tax Credit, these will stop too.
 Even if you appeal the Employment and Support Allowance decision and you win your appeal, if you have claimed Universal Credit you will not be able to go back onto Employment and Support Allowance, but your Universal Credit award may increase and your Claimant Commitment should be amended to reflect that you are no longer claiming as a jobseeker.

 If your Employment and Support Allowance ends because you are found fit for work, contact us for advice.
 Some people, depending on their circumstances, might be better off if they do not make a new claim for benefit while they are waiting for the first part of the challenging process (known as mandatory reconsideration) to be completed.
 Once they have the mandatory reconsideration decision, they can lodge an appeal.
 They can then request payments of their ESA to be reinstated.
 As long as they have not made a claim for Universal Credit, and they are not affected by the ‘repeat fit for work decision’ rules (check with us if you are not sure), their ESA can be put back into payment.
 And if they have provided 'fit' (sick) notes since their ESA ended, they can receive payments covering the whole period.
 Anyone who decides this is the better option for them should ensure their Housing Benefit claim continues by letting the Housing Benefit office know they have no income until they can get payments of their ESA claim re-started.